opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 ### Legacy app

-* Shared cookie for single login between apps
+* Shared cookie for single login between apps - user account details (name etc), session details (login time)

+## Added functionality

+* Built in Symfony
+* new proxy rules for new routes
+* Add menu links to legacy app menu
+*

 ## Closing Keynote: The fabulous World of Emojis and other Unicode symbols (Nicolas Grekas)